Willie169/Android-Non-Root/README.md

 ---

-## QEMU System Emulation with Termux: Full System Emulation of Multiple CPU Architectures and Operating Systems with ISO or QCOW2 Image
+## QEMU System Emulation with Termux: Full System Emulation

-My main development about emulation (proot, proot-distro, qemu-system, box64, wine64, etc.) and developement tools in Termux has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh).
-Please refer to it for more scripts and instructions for Termux.
+My main development for Termux setup scripts and virtual machines on Termux such as proot, proot-distro, qemu-system, box64, wine64, etc. has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh).
+Please refer to it for more scripts for Termux.

 ### Install QEMU System Emulation for x86-64